wygulmage/xmobar/readme.md

      <icon=/path/to/bitmap.xbm/>

 which will produce the expected result.
+Accepted image formats are XBM and XPM (when `with_xpm` flag is enabled).

 It's also possible to use action directives of the form: